systems-rg/systems-rg.github.io/index.md

 *How can I give a talk?*
-Just send a PR to [this link](https://github.com/systems-rg/systems-rg.github.io).
+* Easiest is to just send a PR to [this link](https://github.com/systems-rg/systems-rg.github.io).
+* Or you can let [Abhilash](mailto:ajindal@cse.iitd.ac.in) know when you'd like to give a talk.

 ## Honor code
 If you will be unable to give the talk in your committed slot due to unforeseen